taylorhayduk/moder8/README.md

-# Jiffy API & Taylor Hayduk's Gumroad Application
+# Welcome to Jiffy!

+Hello, Gumroad team!
+I'm Taylor, and I've had a lot of fun creating Jiffy, my take on Iffy, Gumroad's content moderation API.

-Hello Gumroad team!
-I love your work, your support of the creator community, and the way you run the company.
-I'd be happy to have the opportunity to contribute to pushing Gumroad forward as a software engineer with 9 years of coding experience.
+I love your work, your support of the creator community, and the way you run the team.
+I'd be soooo happy to work with y'all.

-Jiffy is inspired by **Iffy by Gumroad** and enhances the content moderation process by providing a more detailed breakdown for each flagged content piece.
-This includes an array of reasoning for why a particular item was flagged, giving users better insight into moderation decisions.

-For text, it is built on top of OpenAI's powerful moderation capabilities, and for images, it utilizes OpenAI's image capabilities alongside prompt engineering and validation checks to provide consistent results.
-This project is inspired **Iffy by Gumroad**, showcasing its features and adding my own improvements.
+## About Jiffy

+Jiffy was built from scratch on NextJS, uses OpenAI's moderation API for text, and porompt engineering alongside OpenAI's completions API for images.
+It is deployed on Vercel.

+### Improvements to Iffy

+Jiffy enhances content moderation by processing an array of text and images simultaneously.
+It returns all content violation categories at the root level, with content-specific categories and reasoning provided for each item in the nested array.
+This structure ensures that the moderation results are both specific and useful, providing granular insights into why each piece of content was flagged.

 **Contact Information:**